-'Tis (almost) the season to be jolly, but before all that festive fun begins, chances are you've got a bit more shopping to do – and if you're turning to credit, you'll want to find a card that offers a 0% interest deal on purchases to spread the cost of Christmas without interest adding to the bill.
+'Tis (almost) the season to be jolly, but before all that festive fun begins, chances are you've got a bit more shopping to do – and if you're turning to credit, you'll want to find a card that offers a 0% interest deal to spread the cost of Christmas without interest adding to the bill.

-Using cards that offer 0% interest on purchases means you can shop without needing to worry about the financial hangover.
+We've already talked about how a cashback card can fuel your festive spending, but using cards that offer 0% interest on purchases means you can shop without needing to worry about the financial hangover.
 You can cover your festive spend and pay the balance off in the New Year, and as long as you go about it the right way – by ensuring you pay off the full amount by the time the interest-free deal comes to an end – it could be a great way to tick everyone off the gift list.